-Note: AK3705 Master of International Hospitality Management (240 points) is not open for new enrolments from 2016
+Note: AK1058 has replaced AK3705 Master of International Hospitality Management (240 points).
+AK3705 is not open for new enrolments from 2016.

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.